mike-uffelman/weather-app/README.md

   [![Mobile-navigation][mobile-nav]]('public/images/mobile-nav.png')

-- In a larger screen view or desktop, the user can use the menu toggle which will display the navigation icons.
+- On a larger viewport or desktop, the user can use the menu toggle which will display the navigation icons.

   [![Desktop-navigation][desktop-nav]]('public/images/desktop-nav.png')